Netherlands • Born on March 28th

 Kees joined Watsi on November 13th, 2015.
-Four years ago, Kees became the 1617th member to automatically support a new Watsi patient every month.
-Since then, 4,175 more people have become monthly donors!
-Kees' most recent donation traveled 4,100 miles to support Monica, a first grader from Kenya, to fund clubfoot repair.
+Seven years ago, Kees joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Kees' most recent donation traveled 4,100 miles to support Ann, a determined and resilient 16-year-old student from Kenya, to fund surgery to heal her hand.